gsuberland/open-network-ms/README.md

 1. Codename ***Spork*** - A simple interposer board that enables initial reverse engineering work without disassembly of the UPS.
 2. Codename ***Chopstick*** - The first prototype, utilising an external ESP32 development board.
-3. Codename ***Sushi*** - A refined version of Chopstick, with the ESP32 and USB interface integrated directly into the board.
+3. Codename ***Sushi*** - A refined version of Chopstick, with wired Ethernet and an SD card.
-4. Codename ***Peppercorn*** - A more advanced version of the card with a wired network port.
+4. Codename ***Peppercorn*** - A fully integrated card with the ESP32 brought onboard, no longer relying upon a plug-in dev board.

 ### Spork